 Crochet v.
 Knit

-I have been a crocheter for about a decade, so my opinion about (and preference for) crochet is well-formed.
-Crocheted fabric is generally thicker than knitted fabric, and its creation is more unconstrained, so it lends itself well to certain projects and techniques.
-It is a natural choice for sculptural items, as is evidenced by the incredible popularity of amigurumi.
-Crochet is also an excellent medium for lace; filet crochet lace, Irish lace crochet, and freeform crochet lace are all beautiful examples.
-Home items are the project of choice for crocheters,7 and, given its sculptural abilities and thickness, crochet is the obvious choice for them.
+Crocheted fabric is generally thicker than knitted fabric, and its creation is more unconstrained, so it lends itself to certain projects and techniques.
+It is a natural choice for sculptural items, like amigurumi.
+Crochet is also great for lace: filet crochet lace, Irish lace crochet, and freeform crochet lace are all beautiful examples.
 Compared to knitting, crochet is usually the faster craft, and it can also use up more yarn.

-Knowing of knitting’s eminence in areas that crochet may lag, I have recently started to work on knitting projects in order to become better at crochet’s sister craft.
 Knitting is amazing at tubes, perfect for the bodies of sweaters, for sleeves, and, especially, for socks.
 It has great stretch for collars and cuffs.
-Knitted fabrics have wonderful drape and are usually thinner and less stiff than crocheted fabrics, making them a common choice for clothing items.
-And knitters do make a lot of clothing items, probably much more often than crocheters.7 Knitting also makes fabulous use of cables on a frequent basis.
-Knitted projects may seem to take forever to materialize while they are being made, but they are certainly worth the wait.
+Knitted fabrics have wonderful drape and are usually thinner and less stiff than crocheted fabrics, making it a common choice for clothing items.
+Knitted projects may seem to take forever to materialize while they are being made, but they are worth the wait.

-Despite their predilections, each craft is quite good at accomplishing the specialties of the other craft.
-Crocheted fabric is more than capable of being thin and drapey, particularly when the crocheter picks thinner yarns and larger hooks sizes.8 Certain fibers such as cotton, linen, silk, alpaca, mohair, and bamboo can help with drape as well.9 Sculptural items and lace are completely possible in knitting just as cables are in crochet.
+Despite their differences, each craft is quite good at accomplishing the specialties of the other craft.
+Crocheted fabric can be thin and drapey, especially when the crocheter picks thinner yarns and larger hooks sizes.8 Certain fibers such as cotton, linen, silk, alpaca, mohair, and bamboo can help with drape as well.9 Sculptural items and lace are alsopossible in knitting just as cables are in crochet.
 Intricate colorwork is native to both crafts: knitting has Intarsia, Fair Isle, and Slip Stitch, and crochet has Tapestry.

 To ask which is the better yarn craft is to invite a heated debate with no clear winner.
 There isn't even agreement on which craft is easier to learn and to work in.
 For each person, the easier craft is probably the one the crafter learned first.
-Yet, through all of the differences and crossover between crocheting and knitting, some of the best projects I have run across utilize both crafts in the same project, to great success and effect.
+Yet, through all of the differences and crossover between crocheting and knitting, some of the best projects I have run across useboth crafts in the same project.
 A knitted sweater body with crocheted arms, a crocheted sweater with knitted collar and cuffs, crochet dolls with little knit clothes, the combinations are delightful and endless.
 So don’t choose!
 Do them both!
 And see your projects and skills blossom because of it.

 1 Reddit Statistics on Crochet. stattit.com.